 All our own-brand hot beverages are Fairtrade, even our iconic Co-op 99 tea.
 Our Fairtrade wines also tell a story about struggling communities revived and renewed, about schools built, clean water supplied and hope restored.

 The variety of products available is always growing.
 Look out for Fairtrade products such as:

 - cereal bars

 Why not give some of them a go with our Fairtrade recipe ideas?

-We have representatives on the Jersey and Guernsey Fairtrade Working Groups to help with our mission of increasing knowledge and use of Fairtrade products locally.
+We have representatives on local Fairtrade Working Groups to help with our mission of increasing knowledge and use of Fairtrade products locally.

 Along with Co-op Group in the UK, we’re committed to supporting the Universal Declaration of Human Rights and improving conditions in our supply chain.
 We'll continue to promote Fairtrade and develop long term, sustainable relationships and offer the widest range and availability of Fairtrade products.